Teach About Newton's Laws of Motion

 9. Balloon Car

-In the Balloon Car Lesson Plans lesson, students build and explore balloon-powered cars.
+In the Balloon Car Lesson Plan lesson, students build and explore balloon-powered cars.
 This lesson focuses mostly on energy, but it also demonstrates Newton's laws of motion.
 Guidance is provided for talking specifically about the third law of motion.
 Question: how does the air escaping the balloon relate to Newton's third law of motion?
 Does the car continue to coast after the balloon is deflated?
 Why or why not?

 Teaching About Newton's Laws of Motion in K-12